 Remembering Pearl Harbor: December 7, 1941.

 America Goes to War.
 In the long march of world history, the most profound event of the 20th Century would have to be the Second World War.
-It was WWII that reshaped the global landscape in politics, social, economics and technology and laid the foundations for the world in which we live today.
-While the multiple regional conflicts that evolved in the second global war of the 20th Century began in the 1930s, it is December 7, 2016 that marks the anniversary of America’s direct participation.
+It was WWII that reshaped the global landscape in politics, social, economics, and technology and laid the foundations for the world in which we live today.
+While the multiple regional conflicts that evolved in the second global war of the 20th Century began in the 1930s, it is December 7, 1941, that marks the turning point in America’s direct participation.
 We honor and revere the brave men and women of "The Greatest Generation" who rose to the challenge of those times.
 Below is a brief historical overview along with a few highlighted historical connections related to John Browning and his contributions to the war effort.